jcsaezal/panbuild/README.md

 Panbuild has been designed from the ground up as a tool for creating Pandoc frontends using extensible text editors (i.e. those that support plugins/addons).
 Today, several Pandoc frontends exist, such as the [Typora Markdown Editor](https://typora.io/) or the [Pandoc plugin for Sublime Text](https://packagecontrol.io/packages/Pandoc).
 Unfortunately, at the time of this writing none of these solutions allow the user to access the full Pandoc's functionality from the GUI.
 In particular, in these environments the user cannot control what options are passed to Pandoc; instead a set of predefined output profiles are available to the user, which cannot be fully customized with specific pandoc options.
 In addition, documents divided into multiple source files (such as the example discussed earlier) are simply not supported: Pandoc can be only invoked with one input file from these editors.
 Under these circumstances, users often have to turn to the command line to invoke Pandoc commands directly.

 Despite the fact that Panbuild is a command-line tool, it features several options to allow the creation of Pandoc plugins for extensible text editors.
 As a proof of concept, we created a [Panbuild's plugin for Sublime Text](https://github.com/jcsaezal/SublimeText-Panbuild), which illustrates the role of `panbuild` in the creation of a graphical frontend for Pandoc, enabling full access to its entire functionality without using the command line.

-The plugin relies on the following _panbuild_ options:
+The plugin relies on the following key options of `panbuild`:

 * `-L`: displays the list of targets (IDs only) found in the build file
 * `-o`: displays the set of output files (argument of Pandoc's `-o` switch) for each target.